 |January 1, 2023||$15.00||$6.75|

-How should small business owners prepare for possible changes to the minimum wage?
+How should small business owners prepare for possible changes to the minimum wage in 2023?

 With changes to the minimum wage in Massachusetts on the horizon, you should make sure you are prepared.
 Every business is different, so there isn’t one right way to do this.
 Here are a few options you may want to consider: